Title 301 | Chapter 001 | Regulation 201REG

 (a) What this administrative regulation does:

-This administrative regulation establishes size limits, daily creel limits, and possession limits for sport fish that may be taken from Kentucky waters.
+This administrative regulation establishes size limits, daily limits, and possession limits for sport fish that may be taken from Kentucky waters.

 (b) The necessity of this administrative regulation: